Rediscover your tummy muscles

 - better muscle definition

 Pilates practice focuses on controlled and specific movements.
-If you haven’t tried Pilates before, I strongly recommend it to complement your exercise routine.
+If you haven’t tried Pilates before, I strongly recommend it to complement your exercise routine - it's the foundation upon which you build your strength.